UCL-ARC/hpc-spack/README.md

 spack buildcache push /shared/ucl/apps/spack/0.21/buildcache gcc@12.3.0
 ```

-Or do this for an entire environment:
+Or do this for an entire environment, in this case called `myriad`:

 ```
 spack -e myriad buildcache push /shared/ucl/apps/spack/0.21/buildcache